Skip to content

 We wanted to give the recipe an update and make chocolate chip cookies without butter, to make them healthier and with a smaller carbon footprint.
 Not just with no butter, but with no palm oil, tropical oil, or other artificial butter substitute.
 So we chose nut oil, since nuts are healthy, have the smallest carbon footprint, and the taste of nuts would go naturally in cookies.
 Nut oil is much lower in saturated fat than butter and produced with a natural process of cold pressing so it’s a very healthy oil.

 Using oil instead of butter also simplified the recipe in several ways.
 The ingredients did not have to come to room temperature.
-More of the ingredients were added all at once, and the mixture did not have to be creamed.
-We also increased the leavening to give the cookies more lift.
-Then, after the dough was mixed, it was refrigerated overnight allowed the flour to absorb the ingredients.
+More of the ingredients were added all at once.
+And the mixture did not have to be creamed.
+After the dough was mixed, it was refrigerated overnight which allowed the flour to absorb the ingredients.
 The cookies made with the chilled dough also kept their shape better.
 The cookies came out perfect, with a dense, fudgy center and crisp edges.
 We chose to use walnut oil and include walnuts in the cookies.
 This gave the cookies the taste of roasted walnuts from both the walnut oil and the walnuts in the dough.
+We have also made the recipe with canola oil and safflower oil, however, and it works just as well.

 There could be several reasons why someone may choose not to use butter.
 From a health perspective, butter is high in saturated fat and cholesterol, which can increase the risk of heart disease and other health problems.
 Additionally, butter is a dairy product, and some people may be lactose intolerant or have other dairy-related allergies or sensitivities.
 From an environmental standpoint, the production of dairy products, including butter, can have a negative impact on climate change.
 Cows are a significant source of greenhouse gas emissions, and large-scale dairy farming can contribute to deforestation and other land-use changes.
 Some people follow a diet where butter is not an option, for religious or ethical reasons, as it is derived from animal milk.
 In these cases, plant-based alternatives such as margarine or coconut oil may be used instead, but these also have health and environmental problems.